 - Does your lawn get light, moderate, or heavy foot traffic?

-For example, Kentucky Bluegrass or Bermudagrass are good for heavy-traffic lawns.
+For example, Kentucky Bluegrass or Bermudagrass are suitable for heavy-traffic lawns.
 Perennial Ryegrass is good for light to moderate traffic.

-For small areas I’ve used a product that contains a combination of grass seed, mulch, and fertilizer all in one and enjoyed success.
+For small areas, I’ve used a product that contains grass seed, mulch, and fertilizer in one, and I've enjoyed success.

-6. Water gently.
-After you’ve planted your grass seed, briefly and gently water the soil two to five times per day.
-The number of times to water will depend on the temperature.
+After you’ve planted your grass seed, briefly and gently water the soil two to five times per day, depending on the temperature.
 The goal is to keep the soil moist.